 But, this might not be the best fit for every website owner out there.

 There are tons of WordPress backup plugins out there.
 These plugins are generally pretty simple to use and can be quickly configured to run automated website backups for the entire site.

+For most WordPress site owners, using one of these backup plugins will be more than enough.
 Still, there are some reasons you might want to stay away from a WordPress backup plugin and instead pursue an alternative approach.

 1. You Want to Minimize Plugin Use

 With multiple thousands of plugins available, it can be tempting to install as many plugins as possible.
 Even though some are incredibly useful, it’s important to take a minimalist approach to utilize WordPress plugins.